Finding a live TV service that streams MLB Network isn’t that hard.

 MLB Network will carry some pivotal matchups during the playoffs between the White Sox and Astros, and the Rays vs Red Sox.

-You can sign up for the Sling Orange plan along with the Sports Extra bundle for $46 per month.
+Sling TV is the best deal because you can get your first month of service for $10 (about 33 cents per day).
+You can sign up for the Sling Blue plan along with the Sports Extra bundle for $46 per month.

 Sling TV is your cheapest way to watch MLB Network without a cable subscription.

-Subscribers get 50 hours of Cloud DVR.
-You can look over the channel lineup to see what’s available in your area.
+All subscribers get 50 hours of Cloud DVR.
+You can look over the map below to see if local FOX stations are available in your area.

-With Sling TV, you can stream MLB Network live on Roku, Fire Stick, Apple TV, smart phones, Android TV software, AirTV Player, Google Chromecast, and Xbox.
+With Sling TV, you can stream MLB Network live on Smart TVs, Roku, Fire Stick, Apple TV, smart phones, Android TV software, AirTV Player, Google Chromecast, and Xbox.

 Sling TV will give you a free streaming device if you prepay for two months of service.
 There are no contracts, and you can easily cancel online whenever you want.

 DIRECTV Stream has MLB Network in the Choice plan.